basemprince/pogo-pvp-assistant/README.md

 * Calculates the best move timing to avoid throwing on alignment and giving opponent free turns

 # To-Do
+* Currently the ROI for detecting CP and Pokémon is hard coded.
+Need to automate finding the location to make it work with any phone / resolution
 * Add memory and display all opponent Pokémon seen so far
-* Implement CV/ML (YOLO) to detect Pokemon and actual move-sets from in-game animations
+* Implement CV/ML (YOLO) to detect Pokémon and actual move-sets from in-game animations
-* Keep track of actual energy each Pokemon has during battle
+* Keep track of actual energy each Pokémon has during battle

 # Installation
+NOTE: Only works for Android devices.
+Connect your phone to your computer and allow for USB Debugging in your Developer Settings:

 1. Clone the repo:
 ```
 git clone git@github.com:basemprince/pogo-bot.git